husonlab/catrenet/README.md

 The program can animate the emergence of three types of systems:

-- Animate Max RAF - in this animation, uncatalyzed reactions proceed at a low rate, as long as all reactants are present
+- Animate Max RAF - in this animation, uncatalyzed reactions "run" at a low rate, as long as all reactants are present.
-- Animate Max CAF - reactions only proceed when catalyzed and all reactants are present
+- Animate Max CAF - reactions only "run" (at full rate) when catalyzed and all reactants are present.
-- Animate Max Pseudo RAF - reactions proceed at a low rate even when uncatalyzed or missing one or more reactants
+- Animate Max Pseudo RAF - reactions "run" at a low rate even when uncatalyzed or missing one or more reactants.

+Run long enough, in each case, the set of reactions running at full rate, together with the assoicated food sources, constitutes a subsytem of the animated type.

 There are several options: